Search

 Leveraging White Space

 Good page design requires balance between white space, or negative space, and positive space.
 Positive space encompasses all aspects and types of content; on a course page, these objects might include an introductory paragraph, video thumbnail, infographic, callout box, opinion poll, or provocative quotation.
 Relative to these course components, white space might seem like a nice-to-have.
-Because it promotes clarity and reduces distortion, however, white space is just as important to instructional page design as content.
+Because it promotes clarity and reduces distortion, white space is just as important as content in instructional page design.

 Accessible PDFs